Leody Taveras Player Props: Rangers vs. Padres

 Leody Taveras At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 33rd, his on-base percentage ranks 84th, and he is 58th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 31st, his on-base percentage ranks 84th, and he is 60th in the league in slugging.

-- Taveras has an RBI in 28 of 88 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 28 games this year (31.5%), Taveras has picked up an RBI, and in 13 of those games (14.6%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

+- He has scored in 36 of 89 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.